nitosan/GearVRf-docs/docs/tutorials/simple_vr_app.md

 ## Scene
 Usually a VR app/game consists of one or more scenes.
-The templeate project already created one Scene called `MainScene` and it should be the starting point for your VR project.
+The template project already created one Scene called `MainScene` and it should be the starting point for your VR project.

 !!!note
 	`MainScene` extends from `GVRMain`, if you're creating your own entry point class, make sure to extend `GVRMain`

-There are two functions in `MainScene` both are important for the scene to work
+There are two functions in `MainScene`; both are important for the scene to work

-* onInit() is called when the scene is being loaded, can be used to perform actions like object creation, assets loading.
+* onInit() is called when the scene is being loaded, and can be used to perform actions like object creation, assets loading.
 * onStep() called once per frame, can be used to perform things like animation, AI or user interactions

 ### Add object

-Adding a object to the scene is simple, just create the object and specify the material and add it to the scene
+Adding a object to the scene is simple, Just create the object and specify the material and add it to the scene

 First let's add a new member varible for the Cube to the `MainScene`
 ```java